juleshansen/oop/pair.md

   There are tests in test_war.py that fail.
 Modify war.py to make them pass.

-1. Add a property of the war game that allows us to change how many cards will be drawn for each war.
+2. Add a property of the war game that allows us to change how many cards will be drawn for each war.

-1. Make the game “Best out of 3” instead of just a single game.
+3. Make the game “Best out of 3” instead of just a single game.
 Look at the tests for some hints about how this should be implemented.
 You should modify war.py to make the test pass (not the other way around).

-# Pair exercise: Blackjack
+# Part 2: Blackjack

 In this assignment, you'll be implementing the game Blackjack.
 If you're unfamiliar with the rules of the game, read [this](http://en.wikipedia.org/wiki/Blackjack), [play a game online](http://wizardofodds.com/play/blackjack/) or pair yourself with someone who knows them.